dfmateus/watsonx-code-assistant-for-ansible/README.md

 Model Customization is done using **Prompt Tuning:** Empowers organizations to tune its domain-specific LLM with their own Ansible data

-- **Model customization empowers organizations to tune its domain-specific LLM with their own Ansible data**
+- **_Model customization empowers organizations to tune its domain-specific LLM with their own Ansible data_**
-- **Customization is beneficial for Ansible because of the many modules that might exist within an Ansible Playbook**
+- **_Customization is beneficial for Ansible because of the many modules that might exist within an Ansible Playbook_**
-- **Discovery of unique modules increases quality code recommendations based on organization’s preferences**
+- **_Discovery of unique modules increases quality code recommendations based on organization’s preferences_**

 <img src="https://github.com/user-attachments/assets/c5d497ac-425b-4494-9a83-9e981285eb6a" alt="model-customization-example-png">

+Don't miss out!
+Discover more information by clicking [**here**](https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-tutorial-tune-ansible#tune-ansible-prereqs).

+❗ **NOTE:** ❗
+- _We recommend providing a data set with at least "1,000 samples = 1000 Ansible tasks" to generate better content recommendations._
+- _If the data set includes more than one module, it is recommended to provide at least 100 samples per module(Does it mean 100 example of same module usage)_
-**NOTE:** _You don't need to be a data scientist to effectively use watsonx Code Assistant.
+- _You don't need to be a data scientist to effectively use watsonx Code Assistant.
 The UI provides helpful contextual information and guidance along the way._

 ---